wso2/docs-is/en/docs/getting-started/quick-start-guide.md

 the employee database as these consultants are temporary and they keep rotating.
 Therefore, Cameron decides to use the identity federation capability of WSO2 IS.
-This facilitates the external consultants to use their already existing Twitter account credentials to sign in to the Pickup applications.
+This facilitates the external consultants to use their already existing Google account credentials to sign in to the Pickup applications.

 Let's use the command line utility to check out how an external